-This IPR&D intangible asset is not amortized, but rather are reviewed for impairment on an annual basis or more frequently if indicators of impairment are present, until the project is completed, abandoned, or transferred to a third party.
-The Company performed a review for impairment of IPR&D for the quarter ended March 31, 2021, and recognized an impairment charge of \$0.5 million as of March 31, 2021, which was recorded as research and development expenses in the consolidated statement of operations and comprehensive loss.
+This IPR&D intangible asset is not amortized, but rather is reviewed for impairment on an annual basis or more frequently if indicators of impairment are present, until the project is completed, abandoned, or transferred to a third party.
+The Company performed a review for impairment of IPR&D for the quarter ended June 30, 2021 and determined the probability of commercialization events was close to zero.
+On July 27, 2021, the Company sent Novartis a termination notice.
+Termination will automatically take effect as of 60 days from the date of delivery of the termination notice to Novartis, but in no event later than October 1, 2021 without any further notice or action required of either Novartis or the Company.
+The Company concluded that the IPR&D was fully impaired and recorded an impairment charge within research and development expenses in the consolidated statement of operations and comprehensive loss for the remaining balance of the IPR&D intangible asset as of June 30, 2021.
+In total, the Company recognized IPR&D impairment charges of \$0.7 million and \$1.2 million for the three and six months ended June 30, 2021.